 Foreign transaction fees can make a trip even more expensive.
-In addition to what you’re already spending on souvenirs and meals out, you’re paying an extra 2 percent or 3 percent to your bank every time you swipe your card – and more than canceling out any rewards you’d get.
+In addition to what you’re already spending on souvenirs and meals out, you’re paying an extra 2% or 3% to your bank every time you swipe your card – and more than canceling out any rewards you’d get.

 But if you have a card in your arsenal that doesn’t charge these fees, you don’t have to worry when you leave the country.
-These days, there are plenty of options – read on for a selection of good cards for travelers that waive foreign transaction fees (as of February 2014).
+These days, your options are growing – read on for a selection of good cards for travelers that waive foreign transaction fees (as of June 2015).

-Note: If you’re going abroad, having a card with EMV smart chip technology can make life easier.
+Note: If you are planning to travel abroad this summer, having a card with EMV smart chip technology can make life easier.
 Cards with this type of chip are the norm in many other countries, and, if your card doesn’t have one, you might not be able to use it at certain retailers and kiosks.
 Many point-of-sale terminals abroad (especially those in large tourist destinations) are compatible with magnetic stripes — although you might need to know enough of the language to explain to a confused cashier what to do.
 You’d think that cards designed for travel (especially those that go so far as to waive foreign transaction fees) would come equipped with these chips – but some don’t.

 Capital One® Venture® Rewards

 Out of all the major players in the credit card world, Capital One is the only issuer that hasn’t ever succumbed to charging foreign transaction fees.
-None of their cards charge foreign transaction fees, but, for travelers, the best option is the Venture (available in two versions).
+None of their cards charge foreign transaction fees, but, for travelers, the best option is the Venture (available in two versions, both of which have EMV chips).
 Go here to compare the Venture cards side by side.
-The only problem?
-Cap One doesn’t yet provide cards with EMV chips.

 Chase Sapphire Preferred

-A year ago Discover decided to drop the foreign transaction fee on all of their credit cards.
-Their international acceptance is poor in Europe (and the cards don’t have EMV chips), but they’re an excellent (actually, the best) choice for the following countries:
+A couple of years ago Discover decided to drop the foreign transaction fee on all of their credit cards.
+Their international acceptance isn’t ideal, but they’re an excellent (actually, the best) choice for the following countries:

 - China: Because they’re accepted everywhere China UnionPay is, Discover is actually the most widely accepted credit card in China.